ORTHOPTIC PROGRAM

 Advanced standing students may complete an orthoptic program in less than the full 24 months, but no less than 12 months.
 Advanced standing is granted on an individual basis after a personal interview (mandatory), completion of a written placement exam, and pending approval by the AOC.
 The length of the program for advanced standing students is at the discretion of the program director.
 Though advanced standing may be granted, the program and medical director reserve the right to extend the length of the program for students having difficulties with the clinical or academic material.

-Applications from Non-US Citizens
+Applications From Non-US Citizens

 The REI Orthoptic Program can not accept applications from those who are not U.S. citizens, unless the applicant has a Green Card.
 It is extremely difficult to obtain a student visa to study orthoptics in the United States.